acoyfellow/FormSync/README.md

 FormSync is a lightweight js library with 0 configuration.

-It simply attaches `onchange` listeners to every `input` and `textarea` element on the page, and syncs them locally in the client using [LocalForage](https://github.com/localForage/localForage "LocalForage").
+It simply attaches `onkeyup` listeners to every `input` and `textarea` element on the page, and syncs them locally in the client using [LocalForage](https://github.com/localForage/localForage "LocalForage").

 Currently relies on an `id` attribute for all `input` and `textarea` elements.